NoesisGUI

 Code-behind

-User controls with code-behind need to be adapted to correctly compile in both Blend and Unity.
-Preprocessor macro directives #define and #if must be used to differentiate NoesisGUI code that is not 100% compatible with WPF.
-All our samples use preprocessor directives this way.
+User controls with code-behind need to be adapted to compile correctly in both Blend and Unity.
+Preprocessor macro directives such as #define and #if must be used to separate NoesisGUI-specific code that is not 100% compatible with WPF.

 #if UNITY_5_3_OR_NEWER